 “Space, Place, and Contentious Politics.”
 Address to the Landscape Surgery seminar series, Department of Geography, Royal Holloway, University of London, 13 May 2014.

-I became an Associate Fellow of the Higher Education Academy in 2016.
+I became a Fellow of the Higher Education Academy in 2019.
+Previously, I was an Associate Fellow since 2016.

 School of Environmental Sciences, University of Hull.